-Fair values of quoted equities and equity options are based on the mid or closing prices published by the respective Stock Exchanges.
+Fair values of quoted equities and equity options are based primarily on the mid prices published by the respective Stock Exchanges.

-The carrying values reflected in the financial statements for cash and cash equivalents, accounts receivables, other liabilities, due to related companies, bank overdraft and margin loan payable and short-term borrowing are assumed to approximate fair value due to their relatively short-term nature and are classified as level 2 instruments in the fair value hierarchy.
+The carrying values reflected in the financial statements for cash and cash equivalents, accounts receivable, other liabilities, due to related company, bank overdraft and margin loan payable are assumed to approximate fair value due to their relatively short-term nature and are classified as level 2 instruments in the fair value hierarchy.